Buffalo Bisons Game Notes

 RADIO : ESPN 1520 AM, Bisons Baseball Network | ONLINE: bisons.com, TuneIn Radio app | TV: MiLB.TV

-Today's Game - This first installment Thruway Cup baseball begins today between the Buffalo Bisons and Rochester Red Wings.
-Coming off a series sweep of Scranton/WB, the Herd sits tied for first with the Wings in the early stages of IL-North play.
-The Bisons continue their homestand Tuesday-Thursday, with each game scheduled at 1:05 p.m.
-Buffalo's first road trip of the season is at Scranton/WB that opens Friday night.
+Today's Game - The first installment of Thruway Cup baseball continues between the Buffalo Bisons and Rochester Red Wings.
+After earning a 9-4 victory in the series opener Monday, the Herd sits alone at the top in the IL Northern Division standings.
+The Bisons continue their homestand Wednesday and Thursday, with each game scheduled at 1:05 p.m.
+Buffalo's first road trip of the season opens Friday night at Scranton/WB.

-Sure is Sweep - The Buffalo Bisons opened the season with a series sweep over Scranton/WB, taking Sunday's twin-bill.
-In the opener, Christian Lopes belted a walk-off 2-run homer in the 7th for the 4-3 win and in the nightcap, the Herd used a six run 4th inning to rally from behind, moving to a 9-6 victory.
+Outta the gate great - The Bisons have won all four games to open the regular season.
+This is the club's best start since 2014, before falling in the fifth game.
+The last time the Herd started 5-0 was part of 2001 campaign, part of a 6-0 start, with each victory posted at home.
+The only other modern-era 5-0 start was 1989.

+Loving the long ball - The Bisons have flexed their muscles in each game so far this season.
+Rowdy Tellez hit a pair of solo-shots on Saturday, Sunday's twinbill saw Christian Lopes win Game 1 with a walk-off 2-run homer and in the nightcap, Jason Leblebijian got his first Triple-A blast and hit an encore shot Monday.

 Smith smolders at the plate - Dwight Smith, Jr went a combined 4-6 (2B, 3RBI) over both games yesterday.
 Overall, the Triple-A rookie is 6-9 (.667) at the plate with a double, 3RBI.
 Smith ranks 26th on MLB.com Top 30 Blue Jays prospects list.